noi-techpark/bdp-core/ninja/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## I want to run the reader2 web-service
+## I want to run the Ninja web-service

 Go to `src/main/resources/` and copy `database.properties.dist` to `database.properties` and configure it accordingly.
 Mostly `jdbcUrl`, `username`